Who We Are

 Bob Belloni Ranch, Inc. is a private non-profit agency located in Coos Bay, Oregon.
 Bob Belloni Ranch, Inc. has been providing residential treatment and community-based services for adolescents who need the skilled, optimistic guidance, training and opportunity of a community-based treatment program since 1971.

 Bob Belloni Ranch, Inc. is licensed by the State of Oregon and a proud member of the Oregon Alliance of Children’s Programs.
-We operate four programs for girls and boys: Belloni Boys Ranch, Wineva Johnson Center for Girls, Bob Belloni Shelter and Evaluation Center, and Independent Living.
+We operate three programs for girls and boys: Belloni Boys Ranch, Wineva Johnson Center for Girls, and Independent Living.
 All residential programs provide behavioral rehabilitation services geared to the specific needs of the youth referred to that program with the focus on education, counseling, and skill building.
 As a community based program, Independent Living prepares foster youth for adulthood.

 To transform troubled youth into productive citizens through optimistic guidance, training, and opportunity.

 Hope– We are convinced there is hope for all of our clients because transformation is possible.

 Integrity– Operations of Bob Belloni Ranch will be conducted in a moral and ethical manner with the highest integrity at all levels of the agency.

 Respect for Clients– Our clients are valued and worthy of respect, and will never be demeaned or disrespected.

 Quality Staff– Quality service to young people is dependent on our having qualified, well trained, and committed staff.
 We will seek to maintain the best quality work force possible, and provide for their professional growth.

 Teamwork– Services are enhanced through a consistent approach with open communication and cooperation throughout the agency and extends to working cooperatively with other community agencies.